my-cumbria-logo, my-cumbria-logo Toggle navigation

 Please note if you are a Robert Kennedy College Student you will not have access to our full services, you are welcome to join My Career Enriched as a ‘Other User’.

-For more Careers and Employability support, see our page for International Students.
+For more Careers and Employability support, click here: International Students.

 This includes support for the following: